shellhazard/mystera-protocol/README.md

 ## Why?

 At one point, I was interested in using this information to develop a private server.
 That interest has since faded but the documentation is relatively complete should anyone else feel like picking up the torch in future (you should probably just make a better game, though).

-You might also find this useful if you are developing extensions/client mods for the game.
+You might also find this useful for developing extensions/client mods.